JNRowe/jnrowe.github.io/articles/tips/Importing_gmail_filters_in_mutt.rst

 Importing gmail filters in mutt
 ===============================

-On our company's Linux list Ryan Abbott is preparing to move to
+On our company’s Linux list Ryan Abbott is preparing to move to mutt_:
-mutt_:

-    I have some user filters setup in gmail_, and I'm wondering if there some way to make mutt use them?
+    I have some user filters setup in gmail_, and I’m wondering if there some way to make mutt use them?

-Ryan has some filters set up for "premium" users who should be tagged in a special way in the mail display so that they are much more noticeable.
+Ryan has some filters set up for “premium” users who should be tagged in a special way in the mail display so that they are much more noticeable.
 Google do support `exporting filters`_ now, and conveniently it is in well documented format based on Atom_.
 An example export, gleaned from Ryan but with personal